Marcus Martin (American football): Cleveland Browns

 On March 9, 2017, Martin was claimed off waivers by the Cleveland Browns.
 He did not play any snaps during the season as a backup behind Austin Reiter.

 Dallas Cowboys

 On March 26, 2018, Martin signed as a free agent with the Dallas Cowboys.
 He came into training camp out of shape and struggled.
-He suffered a torn ligament in the right big toe during the preseason opener against the San Francisco 49ers and was placed on injured reserve on August 13.
+He suffered a torn ligament in the right big toe during the preseason opener against the 49ers and was placed on injured reserve on August 13.

 Seattle Seahawks

 On May 9, 2019, Martin signed with the Seattle Seahawks.
 He was released on August 31, 2019.

 Detroit Lions

-On September 23, 2020, Martin was signed to the Detroit Lions' practice squad.
+On September 23, 2020, Martin was signed to the practice squad of the Detroit Lions.
 He was elevated to the active roster on November 7 and December 19 for the team's weeks 9 and 15 games against the Minnesota Vikings and Tennessee Titans, and reverted to the practice squad after each game.
 He was released on December 22, 2020.